CraftException/IntelliBoard/README.md

 ## License

-IntelliBoard is licensed by the MIT-License
+IntelliBoard is licensed under the MIT-License